How Many Working Age Adults Are in the Labor Force?

 With steady population growth, the labor force participation rate in Philadelphia also increased since 2010.
 In 2013, 742,322* Philadelphians 16 years old and over were in the labor force; a 2 percent increase since 2012 and an 11.5 percent increase since 2007.
-The labor force participation rate in Philadelphia remained 3 or more percentage points below Pennsylvania throughout the Great Recession and in every year since.
+The labor force participation rate in Philadelphia remained 3 or more percentage points below Pennsylvania throughout the Great Recession and

 POPULATION 16 YEARS OLD AND OVER IN PHILADELPHIA AND PENNSYLVANIA

 Source: Philadelphia Works analysis of the American Community Survey 1 year data from 2007 to 2013.
 The labor force status is self-reported.
 Error bars show the margins of error.